 KEY RATING CONSIDERATIONS

-The BBB IA reflects KA’s franchise in Infrastructure and Energy (I&E), utility and corporate finance as well as a solid business in public finance.
-KA operates the I&E business as an “originate and collaborate” model, whereby the Bank originates assets, which are then retained on balance sheet, syndicated to institutional investors or channelled to KA's infrastructure fund.
-The IA also takes into consideration that management has consistently executed targets laid out in its strategic initiatives and that profitability has improved.
-The Bank continues to have zero non-performing loans reflecting the high quality of the public sector portfolio, and the well managed risk of the private sector lending book.
-DBRS Morningstar generally considers infrastructure assets as more resilient during times of crisis, but we will continue to monitor credit performance closely given the lumpy nature of some of the I&E lending before syndication, the increasing weight of I&E assets in KA’s overall portfolio, and the deteriorating economic environment.
-Funding sources are well diversified between a solid deposit base and various wholesale market instruments, while liquidity and capital ratios remain robust.
-We expect the Bank to strengthen its capital base in order to facilitate further growth plans.
+The BBB IA incorporates KA’s growing franchise in Infrastructure and Energy (I&E) finance as well as a solid business in public finance.
+KA has developed an “originate to collaborate” model for I&E finance assets, whereby the Bank works closely with project sponsors and institutional investors to structure longer term investments, which are then retained on balance sheet, or are syndicated to institutional investors and to KA's infrastructure fund, Fidelio, which was launched in 2018.
+In 2020 and H1 2021, KA has continued to build its franchise across a diverse range of deals.
+New business volume in H1 2021 was up significantly from prior year numbers despite the severe economic downturn.
+Profitability is improving and the Bank continues to have zero non-performing loans reflecting the high quality of the public sector portfolio, and the well managed risk of the more newly originated I&E lending.
+DBRS Morningstar generally considers infrastructure assets as more resilient during time of crises, but we will continue to monitor credit performance closely given the lumpy nature of some of the I&E lending before syndication and the increasing weight of I&E assets in KA’s overall portfolio.
+Syndication risk remains a key risk for the Bank but continues to be well managed.
+Funding sources further improved and are well balanced between the growing deposit base and other wholesale sources while liquidity and capital ratios remained robust.

-A marked deterioration in asset quality, especially in relation to larger exposures, resulting in a weakening of capital ratios would lead to a downgrade.
-Evidence of the Bank facing significant challenges in syndicating risk or weakness in executing future growth plans would also lead to a downgrade.
+Evidence of the Bank facing significant challenges in syndicating risk, or originating new business would result in a ratings downgrade.
+A marked deterioration in asset quality, especially in relation to larger exposures, resulting in a weakening of capital ratios would also lead to a ratings downgrade.

 Franchise Combined Building Block (BB) Assessment: Weak